twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 **According to the translator— Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  12-28 add: - Appendix 2 of Dhamma Talks by Sayadaw U Ukkaṭṭha and Sayadaw U Candima-- Right Samadhi and Insight in Sayadaw U Ukkaṭṭha's Teaching (title only, texts not yet,  on 12-14) ; del: extra dhamma-talks-by-ukkattha-and-candima-sayadaw above Dhamma Talks by Mogok Sayadaw
   08-26 add: Chinese traslation (experimental)
   08-10 rev. full-text and cover of Bound volume of "Two Sides of A Coin" and "A Noble Search" 07-21 add: After Samādhi, Develop Vipassanā